billhails/MuseScore-plugins/src/Tuning/README.md

 ## Installation

+* Choose either the `2.x/tuning.qml` or `3.x/tuning.qml` file.
+* Click the "raw" button.
+* Or choose one of these links: [2.x](https://raw.githubusercontent.com/billhails/MuseScore-plugins/develop/src/Tuning/2.x/tuning.qml) or [3.x](https://raw.githubusercontent.com/billhails/MuseScore-plugins/develop/src/Tuning/3.x/tuning.qml).
+* In your browser do "Save as" and make sure there's no `.txt` extension.
-* Copy the pluging to your `MuseScore2/Plugins` directory
+* Save the plugin to your `MuseScore2/Plugins` or `MuseScore3/Plugins` directory as appropriate.
 * start MuseScore
 * enable the plugin via `Plugins > Plugin Manager...`.